Click any question below to get the answers you’re looking for!

 There are many other "soft" benefits designers get from attending a Protospiel.
 These are also the benefits playtesters enjoy:

-- Quality time spent with quality people
+- Quality time spent with other people who are equally invested in the convention experience

 - Networking with game designers and other industry professionals, including a listing in our website's Attendee directory